- Must visit

 Discover the best of Stavanger — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Stavanger trip today.

-Norway is costly by European standards.
-Meals, coffee, and hotels are pricey, though transport and cards are straightforward for visitors.
+Stavanger is costly by European standards.
+Hotels, dining, and drinks are pricey, though local buses are reasonable and cards are widely accepted.

 Official public transport app